ILIAS-eLearning/ILIAS/components/ILIAS/Test/PRIVACY.md

 ### Test > Settings > Personal Test Settings Templates

 The values of the field 'Author' for all Personal Test Settings Templates at the subtab Test > Settings > Personal Test Settings Templates are presented, which may contain personal data.
-The 'Creation Date' of the template is also prsented, which is directly linked to the value for 'Author'.
+The 'Creation Date' of the template is also presented, which is directly linked to the value for 'Author'.

 ### Test > Questions